Self-stabilizing exchange-mediated spin transport: Conclusions

-In this study, spin superfluidity is found to persist over a large range of currents.
-The magnetization pinning by dipole fields \cite{Skarsvag2015} does not fully suppress the superfluidity at high biases for the case of extended films \cite{Iacocca2017a}.
-The threshold suppression of spin superfluidity at low biases has been previously discussed \cite{Sonin2010,Hill2018} for symmetry-breaking magnetic anisotropy.
+In this study, the EMS is found to persist over a large range of bias currents.
+The magnetization pinning \cite{BarsukovOxide} by the dipole fields \cite{Skarsvag2015} does not fully suppress the EMS at high biases for the case of extended films \cite{Iacocca2017a}.
+The threshold suppression of the EMS at low biases has been previously discussed \cite{Sonin2010,Hill2018a} for symmetry-breaking magnetic anisotropy.
 In contrast to the effect of such local anisotropy, the symmetry breaking, investigated in this study, is mediated by the non-local dipolar interaction \cite{Iacocca2017}.
 We find the threshold current to increase linearly with increasing dipole energy.

-A coupling between the superfluid order parameter (azimuthal angle $\phi$) and the longitudinal spin density $n$ is observed.
-The longitudinal spin density shows oscillations at twice the base frequency \cite{Iacocca2017}, in agreement with the symmetry order of the effective (uniaxial) magnetic anisotropy due to dipole fields.
+A coupling between the EMS order parameter (azimuthal angle $\phi$) and the longitudinal spin density $n$ is observed.
+The longitudinal spin density shows oscillations at twice the base frequency \cite{Iacocca2017}, in agreement with the symmetry order of the effective (uniaxial) magnetic anisotropy due to the dipole fields.
 The oscillations correspond to excitations of the soliton lattice.
 No such behavior is observed in the absence of the dipolar interaction.

-We identify three regimes of spin superfluidity, universally present with and without dipolar interaction.
-In the low-current regime, conventional spin superfluidity is found.
-Above the first critical current, the superfluid co-exists with incoherent non-thermally populated magnons.
-Above the second critical current, the incoherent magnons are suppressed and a soliton screened spin superfluid is found.
+We identify three regimes of the EMS, universally present, with and without dipolar interaction.
+In the low-current regime, conventional EMS is found.
+Above the first critical current, the EMS co-exists with incoherent non-thermally populated magnons.
+Above the second critical current, the incoherent magnons are suppressed and a soliton-screened EMS is found.

-We discover the ability of the spin superfluid to self-stabilize beyond the Landau instability.
-At very high biases the superfluid is partially screened from injected spin current by soliton formation.
-For the intermediate-current regime, we identify non-linear magnon scattering to play a role in superfluid self-stabilization.
-The intermediate regime may prove of particular importance for experimental realization of spin superfluids at finite temperatures.
-Further theoretical efforts are called upon to elucidate the mechanism of superfluid self-stabilization.
+We discover that the EMS can self-stabilize beyond the anticipated critical injection bias.
+The spin superflow is not determined by the injection current alone but self-consistently, taking into account the spin reconstruction in the injector region.
+At high biases, the EMS is partially screened from injected spin current by soliton formation.
+For the intermediate-current regime, we identify non-linear magnon scattering to play a role in EMS self-stabilization.